Ultralight Backpacking Tent

 At just an ounce over two-and-a-half pounds, the Sea to Summit Alto TR2 delivers surprising livability for an ultralight tent, along with good stability and ventilation, making it a great choice for ultralighters, thru-hikers, or anyone who prefers a lighter backpack without compromising on their shelter.

-You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the Sea to Summit Alto TR2 at backcountry.com or seatosummit.com, the Sea to Summit Alto TR1 at backcountry.com or seatosummit.com, the Sea to Summit Alto TR2 Plus at backcountry.com or seatosummit.com, the Sea to Summit Alto TR1 Plus at backcountry.com or seatosummit.com, or the Sea to Summit Telos TR2 or another Telos version at backcountry.com or seatosummit.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the Sea to Summit Alto TR2 at backcountry.com, moosejaw.com, or seatosummit.com, or another version of the Sea to Summit Alto tent at backcountry.com, moosejaw.com, or seatosummit.com.